 The applicant's phytosterol ester will be used in the same products as those for which approval has been granted for Archer Daniels Midland (yellow fat spreads, salad dressings, milk type products, fermented milk type products, soya drinks and cheese type products).

 All views/comments received by the FSA will be made available for public examination as part of the Committees consideration of the application.
-If you would prefer your comments not to be made publicly available, please indicate this in your response.
+If you would prefer your comments not to be made publically available, please indicate this in your response.